-■ Then, Docusnap copies the text boxes for the text and the heading.
+■ Then, copy the text boxes for the text and the heading.
 Finally, you can edit the heading and the selected column, if required.

-2.7.5 Reference Values
+3.7.5 Reference Values

 Many tables contain only numbers.
 To express these numbers as words, the tSysInitials table is available in the Docusnap database.
 The DsLookup function can be used to express the values from these tables as literals.
 Enter this function into a text box located in a data band.
 The function must be surrounded by braces "{}", otherwise the Designer will not recognize it as a function.
 To show the online status of the tHosts table in the report, add a text box and type the following function into this field: {DsLookup(tHosts.Online, "OnlineStatus")}.
-For an overview of the reference values, refer to the Reference Values section in the appendix.